aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-table-encryption-config.md

 If this config is being organized with other table configs in a map, this value MAY exist as a key value to identify other data in this config, instead of existing alongside this data in the same object.
-We specify this data generally instead of specifying a more complex but consistent structure in order to give us flexibility for providing the simplest customer experience for configuring either the DynamoDb Item Encryptor or it's integration with the AWS SDK for DDB.
+We specify this data instead of specifying a more complex but consistent structure in order to give us flexibility for providing the simplest customer experience.
+Also in the case of a restore from backup, this physical name may not match the logical name for the data stored.

+### Logical Table Name

+The logical name for the DynamoDB Table.
+This value can match the DynamoDB Table Name but does not need to.
+This name is cryptographically bound to all data stored in this table.
+In the case of a restore from backup the [DynamoDB Table Name](#dynamodb-table-name) can change to a new name, but this name must remain the same.

 ### DynamoDB Partition Key Name